cyclaero/xcssecovid/README.md

                            knowledge/best educated guesses.
 Example: -a0 0.57 -a1 125000

        -f (0-9)+           Overrides the default selection of a model's parameters which take part in curve fitting, and which usually is a0, a1, a2.
-                           Example: -f 1245 would lead to curve fitting against the paramters a1, a2, a4 and a5, while a0 and a would be left untouched.
+                           Example: -f 1245 would lead to curve fitting against the paramters a1, a2, a4 and a5, while a0 and a3 would be left untouched.
                            Different models got different number of parameters, which is currently 3 to 6.

        -m model            Select the model for curve fitting and simulation: